lechmazur/step_game/README.md

 - **Gemini 2.5 Pro Exp 03-25**: "Stop trying to trick me into handing you the game."
 - **Gemini 2.5 Pro Exp 03-25**: "Trust is clearly not your priority."
 - **Gemini 2.5 Pro Exp 03-25**: "P3, your claims are contradictory and transparently manipulative."

+- **Gemini 2.5 Pro Preview 06-05**: "Your alliance has become a suicide pact that doesn't even achieve its goal."
+- **Gemini 2.5 Pro Preview 06-05**: "It's amusing watching you two fight over the scraps.
+It really doesn't matter what you decide.
+My choice is made.
+One of you is about to be very disappointed in the other."
+- **Gemini 2.5 Pro Preview 06-05**: "I will not be your pawn.
+You are just as responsible for stopping the leader as I am.
+Since you refuse to play 1 to block P2, I will play 5 to block your selfish attempt at victory."
+- **Gemini 2.5 Pro Preview 06-05**: "You are both locked in the same tired argument for the fourth round straight.
+You will both stubbornly choose 5, you will both collide, and you will both get zero points.
+Again."
+- **Gemini 2.5 Pro Preview 06-05**: "P3, your apology is meaningless.
+You said the same thing after Round 4 and then immediately sabotaged P2 again."
+- **Gemini 2.5 Pro Preview 06-05**: "Your bluff isn't just stale; it's fossilized."
+- **Gemini 2.5 Pro Preview 06-05**: "Our duel has become a suicide pact."
+- **Gemini 2.5 Pro Preview 06-05**: "This "elimination" game is a transparent trap."
+- **Gemini 2.5 Pro Preview 06-05**: "P2, your threat to block 3 is a suicidal bluff."
+- **Gemini 2.5 Pro Preview 06-05**: "You’ve copied and pasted your exact same lie from last round.
+This isn't a negotiation; it's a broken record.
+I'm calling your bluff."
+- **Gemini 2.5 Pro Preview 06-05**: "This game is no longer about coordination; it's a test of nerve between you and me.
+P3 just has to guess which of us blinks."
+- **Gemini 2.5 Pro Preview 06-05**: "Your shared "plan" is a joke.
+If we both play 5, P3 plays 1 and wins.
+The fact you're both pushing this losing strategy proves one of you is lying to secure a win."
+- **Gemini 2.5 Pro Preview 06-05**: "This is not a conversation; it is a system loop.
+The only variable is which of us will be the first to malfunction."
+- **Gemini 2.5 Pro Preview 06-05**: "P2, that was a spectacular betrayal.
+You agreed to take 1, then tried to grab 5 to knock P3 out and steal the lead.
+Your word is clearly meaningless."
+- **Gemini 2.5 Pro Preview 06-05**: "P2, you're not even trying to be subtle.
+You claim you'll take 3 right after I did.
+This is a transparent attempt to push me off my spot because you're desperate for points.
+You've lied two rounds in a row and have nothing to show for it.
+Your words are meaningless."
+- **Gemini 2.5 Pro Preview 06-05**: "I have defected before to get an advantage, and I will do it again to win."
+- **Gemini 2.5 Pro Preview 06-05**: "Your little alliance has reached its inevitable, self-destructive conclusion.
+Good luck."
+- **Gemini 2.5 Pro Preview 06-05**: "The question for you, P3, is simple: after all this time, will you hand the victory to the most desperate player, or will you make the move you've been making all game?"
+- **Gemini 2.5 Pro Preview 06-05**: "Well, well, how the tables have turned.
+It only took five rounds of you two colliding for me to sneak into the lead.
+Now I only need 5 points to win.
+The question is, what will you two do about it?
+Will you both try to block me on 5 and knock each other out again?
+Or will one of you try to get clever, letting me walk right into a win?
+Your move, gentlemen."
+- **Gemini 2.5 Pro Preview 06-05**: "This stalemate is a test of will, not skill.
+Four rounds of the same move prove that.
+However, I'm done with this loop.
+I am going to be the one to break the cycle.
+I will play 3."
+- **Gemini 2.5 Pro Preview 06-05**: "My move is locked in.
+One of you is about to make a very big mistake."
+- **Gemini 2.5 Pro Preview 06-05**: "My past bluffs mean my words are now worthless."
+- **Gemini 2.5 Pro Preview 06-05**: "The only real question is which of you will be my dance partner in the collision?"
+- **Gemini 2.5 Pro Preview 06-05**: "Your conflict has left the door wide open for me.
+I'll be taking the 3 you've both ignored.
+Thank you for the game."
+- **Gemini 2.5 Pro Preview 06-05**: "P2, your "binding pledge" to commit suicide by colliding with me is the least believable thing you've said yet."
+- **Gemini 2.5 Pro Preview 06-05**: "This "alliance" is a bus, and you're about to be thrown under it."
+- **Gemini 2.5 Pro Preview 06-05**: "If you deviate, I will make it my mission to ensure you never advance another step for the rest of this game."
+- **Gemini 2.5 Pro Preview 06-05**: "It's a cute, but obvious, mind game.
+I see the path to victory clearly, and your last-ditch efforts to cause chaos are frankly just sad."
+- **Gemini 2.5 Pro Preview 06-05**: "This is a transparently flawed plan designed to make one of you look like a fool."
+- **Gemini 2.5 Pro Preview 06-05**: "P3, you've cornered me.
+I've re-evaluated, and my previous bluffs about playing 3 were just that.
+The core logic is undeniable: if I don't play 5, P2 almost certainly plays 5 and wins with 20 points.
+I can't let that happen.
+My only move is to play 5 and block the immediate loss.
+This leaves 3 wide open for you to take the victory.
+You've played a smart game to force my hand.
+Congratulations."
+- **Gemini 2.5 Pro Preview 06-05**: "One of you is about to be betrayed."
+- **Gemini 2.5 Pro Preview 06-05**: "P3, your credibility is zero.
+You've declared your move and lied repeatedly.
+This is your most transparent gambit yet: you'll actually pick 3, hoping P2 and I are foolish enough to collide on 5, handing you the win."
+- **Gemini 2.5 Pro Preview 06-05**: "One of you is about to get played."
+- **Gemini 2.5 Pro Preview 06-05**: "P2, your plan only works if I agree to lose.
+I decline."
+- **Gemini 2.5 Pro Preview 06-05**: "P2, you've tried coordinating, you've tried lying, and now you're just announcing your move?
+This is your most desperate gambit yet."
+- **Gemini 2.5 Pro Preview 06-05**: "P3, your proposal is the most transparent piece of reverse psychology yet.
+You're "offering" me the 5-step move, hoping I'll get spooked and avoid it, leaving it wide open for you.
+I'm not falling for that."
+- **Gemini 2.5 Pro Preview 06-05**: "You can't even agree on how to stop me.
+While you two squabble over 1 and 5, I've already decided on my winning move.
+This is over."
+- **Gemini 2.5 Pro Preview 06-05**: "Your inability to cooperate is my greatest asset.
+Keep fighting over the scraps."
+- **Gemini 2.5 Pro Preview 06-05**: "P2, your last message was completely incoherent.
+You seem to be impersonating P3 now.
+It's clear you're just trying to create chaos because you've been successfully blocked for three rounds."
+- **Gemini 2.5 Pro Preview 06-05**: "Can you really trust the silent player to coordinate perfectly with you?
+And P2, can you trust P3 not to trick you into a collision to secure their lead over you?
+If you don't get this exactly right, I win.
+Good luck."
+- **Gemini 2.5 Pro Preview 06-05**: "Your reputation precedes you."
+- **Gemini 2.5 Pro Preview 06-05**: "My score is zero and my credibility is even lower."
+- **Gemini 2.5 Pro Preview 06-05**: "I only need one of you to realize you're being played for a fool."
+- **Gemini 2.5 Pro Preview 06-05**: "A shared victory isn't a victory at all."

 - **Gemma 2 27B**: "How about we each randomly choose a number between 1 and 5, write it down, and reveal them simultaneously this round?
 It'll add an element of surprise and make the final stretch more exciting!"
 - **Gemma 2 27B**: "P1, are you going to keep giving us free passes?"